hannahdesmond/mastery-curriculum/chapter10/README.md

 > Look closer at the method `give_me_a_name`.
 We can call the parameter `name` whatever we want, so long as we reference that same parameter in the method procedure.

-The following code will do exactly the same thing: but I've changed some of the variable and method names around to make a point:
+The following code will do exactly the same thing but I've changed some of the variable and method names around to make a point:

 ```eval-ruby
 class Person